theeugenechong/tp/docs/UserGuide.md

 - Shows you your meetings (for the day) which have been scheduled successfully for easier visualisation.
 Refer to [this](#scheduling-meetings-with-different-users-schedule) section to know how meetings are scheduled.
 - How to view meetings:
   1. After a meeting has been scheduled successfully, enter `meetings`.
-  2. You will now see a table with all your meetings for the day.
+  2. You will now see a table with all your meetings with date and time.

 - Example input: